Minrora/Finombres/ReadMe.md

 Contributors names and contact info

-* Romain Bietrix
 * [@DomPizzie](https://twitter.com/dompizzie)
-* met ton contact ou un mail
+* Minrora13@gmail.com
 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the Free License - see the LICENSE.md file for details

 ## Bibliographie